Highpoint2000/stream/README.md

-## Version 1.1 (only works from web server version 1.3.5!!!)
+## Version 2.0 (only works from web server version 1.3.5!!!)

-- Design adjustments for web server version 1.3.5
+- FM scan authentication no longer required - streams can be played directly via the Stream button
+- Update information added

 ## Installation notes: